Shrutishrma/Melody-generation-with-lstm-neural-networks/README.md

 ## ⚙️ How to Use

-1. **Clone the Repository:** Download the `.ipynb` file to your local machine.
+1. **Clone the Repository:** Download the `.ipynb` file.
-2. **Prepare the Data:** Set up the `Audio_Files` directory with your own `.wav` files as shown in the Dataset Structure section.
+2. **Download the Dataset:** Download the dataset from Kaggle (https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification).
+3. Extract the Audio_Files folder and place it in the same directory as the notebook, ensuring it contains the Major and Minor subdirectories.

-3. **Run the Notebook:** Execute the cells in order.
+4. **Run the Notebook:** Execute the cells in order.
 The notebook will:
    * Load and preprocess the audio files.
    * Create sliding window sequences (length of 30 frames).
    * Train the LSTM model.
    * Save the trained weights as `melody_generator_model.h5`.
    * Evaluate the model using MSE and $R^2$ scores.
-4. **Generate Audio:** The final cells take a "seed" `.wav` file (e.g., `Major_8.wav`), extract its initial MFCCs, and prompt the model to generate the next 100 frames.
-The output can be listened to directly within the Jupyter Notebook interface!
+5. **Generate Audio:** The final cells take a "seed" `.wav` file (e.g., `Major_8.wav`), extract its initial MFCCs, and prompt the model to generate the next 100 frames.
+The output can be listened to directly within the Jupyter Notebook interface.
 ---

 ## 📊 Evaluation